peterhinch/micropython-lcd160cr-gui/README.md

 ### 6.10.1 Note on tabs

-The purpose of tab characters is to align columns of text whhen using variable pitch fonts.
+The purpose of tab characters is to align columns of text when using variable pitch fonts.
 With fixed pitch fonts (such as internal fonts) they serve no purpose which cannot be achieved by the Python `format` command.
 Hence they are unsupported for internal fonts whose rendering prioritises speed.